Designing, making and education

-Over the past two years I have been exploring the idea of mosaic floristry.
-Latest work has been more about miniature garden, taking the garden stakes I usually make and working to about 10% of their size.
+Latest work in my mosaic floristry has been more about miniature garden, taking the garden stakes I usually make and working to about 10% of their size.
 The steel rods are really fine and the flowerheads bob as the wires vibrate with any movement.
-Some of the gardens are on one block with several flowerheads and stars.
-Here I have made several individual blocks with single or dual glowers so that they can be re-arranged.

 Six Panel Tree Mosaic

-The commission was to create a series of 20 centimetre sqaure panels, each to be a variation of a tree design.
-You can read more about the commission in the blogs section.
+The commission was to create a series of six panels, each a variation of a tree design.

 A romantic commission to create sixteen heart garden stakes for a couple renewing their wedding vows.
 One for each year of their marriage.